Hitch & Herd

 This is an important element to correct.
 Any small possible annoyance can add up for users and make for a bad experience.
 This could affect users’ desires to revisit the website in the future.

-High-Fi Screens showcasing the filter option
+High-Fi Screens showcasing the updates

 Challenges